 AGF Management Limited

-Blake C. Goldring is Chairman and Chief Executive Officer of AGF Management Limited, a premier independent asset management company with operations in Canada, the United States, Europe and Asia.
+Blake C. Goldring is Executive Chairman of AGF Management Limited, a premier independent asset management company with operations in Canada, the United States, Europe and Asia.

-Named Chairman in 2006, Chief Executive Officer in 2000 and President in 1997, Blake has led the growth of AGF’s business, which today manages over $39 billion (C$) in investors’ assets globally.
+Named Executive Chairman in 2019, Chairman in 2006, Chief Executive Officer in 2000 and President in 1997, Blake has led the growth of AGF’s business, which today manages over $39 billion (C$) in investors’ assets globally.

 Blake holds an Honours BA in Economics from the University of Toronto and a Masters of Business Administration from INSEAD in France.
 He is also a member of the Toronto Society of Financial Analysts and a Fellow of the Institute of Canadian Bankers and holds the Chartered Financial Analyst designation.
 He serves on the Lawrence Centre Advisory Council at the Richard Ivey School of Business and The President’s International Alumni Council at the University of Toronto.
 He is a member of the Business Council of Canada and a Leadership Council Member of the Toronto Finance International (TFI).